LivingLegacyMedia/vowbound/chapter_09.md

 "The locket," Cassian said.
 "The golden locket.
 You opened it."

 "Yes."
 Torin's face smoothed again.
-"A man offered me peace.
-Freedom from grief.
+"A man offered to take grief away.
 I opened it.
 And now I don't suffer.
 It was a fair trade."

 "It wasn't fair," Mira said, tears streaming down her face.
 "You gave up everything.
 Everything that made you *you*."